Key Aspects of Salvadoran Spanish

 Tú pides → vos pedís (you ask for, order)

-Generally, the vos form is more regular than the form of the second person verb conjugations, since you simply take the infinitive verb (pedir), accent the last syllable, and replace the “r” with “s” at the end of the word (pedís).
+Generally, the vos form is more regular than the tú form of the second person verb conjugations, since you simply take the infinitive verb (pedir), accent the last syllable, and replace the “r” with “s” at the end of the word (pedís).

 Here’s a voseo Spanish conjugation chart for more info.

-5. But with Foreigners, Salvadorans Still Use the Informal
+2. With Foreigners, Salvadorans Still Use Tú

 Vosotros is the Spanish equivalent of “y’all,” or “you” if you’re addressing more than one person.
 However, it’s not commonly used in Salvadoran Spanish (or Latin American Spanish at all).
 Salvadorans use the formal, third person plural pronoun ustedes in place of vosotros.

-For example: Ustedes van a montar en bicicletas a la playa.
+Ustedes van a montar en bicicletas a la playa.
 (You all are going to ride bicycles to the beach.)

-7. Watch out for the Disappearing “S”
+4. Watch Out for the Disappearing “S”

 “S” is a mighty consonant that makes words plural in Spanish.
 However, Salvadoran speakers are likely to make it disappear at the ends of words in speech.